Rasha Rizk

 Rasha Rizk (رشا رزق; born 5 March 1976) is a Syrian singer-songwriter.
-She is known for her work with the Syrian cartoon dubbing company, Venus Centre, and for singing the Arabic theme songs for popular cartoons/anime such as: Remi, Nobody's Girl, Detective Conan and the Digimon Series.
+She is best known for her work with the Syrian cartoon dubbing company, Venus Centre, and for singing the Arabic theme songs for popular cartoons/anime such as: Remi, Nobody's Girl, Detective Conan, Gundam Wing and the Digimon Series.

 In October 2017, Rizk announced on Instagram and Facebook that she had received a primary Grammy nomination in two different categories, Best New Artist and Best World Music Album for her album Malak.
+She has been dubbed as the "Golden Throat" by fans and journalists alike.